reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 If we want to update the branch pointer to the last commit, then the fast-forward merge is the best option.

 We use `git rebase` to *re-write* the changes of one branch onto another branch without the creation of a merge commit.
 A new commit will be created on top of the branch we rebase onto, for every commit that is in the source branch, and not in the target branch.
-It will be just like all commits have been written on top of the master branch all along.
+It will be just like all commits have been written on top of the main branch all along.

 ![Git Rebase updating history](/assets/img/posts/git-rebase-merge/git-rebase-history.png)